Assessing Heterogeneity of Treatment Effects: Introduction

+This paper develops new methods to help answer these questions.
+To fix ideas, let $Y_{i1}$ be subject $i$'s treated outcome and $Y_{i0}$ subject $i$'s control outcome.
+Two quantities are of interest here.
+The first is the {\em subgroup treatment effect (STE)},

+where $c$ is some number.
+In the first example, $Y$ corresponds to the wealth of individual $i$, so the STE represents the ATE of the subgroup defined by low wealth.
+The second quantity is the {\em subgroup proportion of winners (SPW)},

+In the second example, $Y$ corresponds to the earnings from work for individual $i$, so the SPW gives the share of low\hyp{}earning individuals who earn more under the new welfare program. \footnote{If paid by hours, the hours worked are proportional to earnings.
+Then, we might regard higher earnings as more hours worked.}

+Both quantities, however, require knowledge of individual treatment effects (ITEs) because of the conditioning on $Y_{i0}$.
+Since ITEs are not identified, neither quantity is point\hyp{}identified.
+However, the marginal distributions of $Y_{i0}$ and $Y_{i1}$ put restrictions on the maximum ranges in which they lie.
+Consequently, we seek bounds that are as tight as possible with no additional assumptions.

+Our bounds provide useful complementary information to the widely\hyp{}used quantile treatment effect (QTE).
+The QTE is often used to display the degree of heterogeneity immanent in the data but overlooked by the ATE \citep[e.g.,][]{bgh2006}.
+However, the QTE does not come with a handy interpretation as the ITE unless one is willing to assume rank invariance; hence it calls for a delicate interpretation to say anything more than the mere existence of heterogeneity.
+Our bounds are available almost whenever QTEs are, and they characterize the furthest extent to which the data can speak about the heterogeneity in the forms of STEs and SPWs.

+The bounds depend only on the marginal distributions of the treated outcome and the control outcome, so they are applicable widely beyond the randomized controlled trial (RCT) framework. \footnote{We do require, however, that the treatment be binary.} For example, there are existing estimators of the potential outcome distributions in the binary IV models with monotone compliance, selection\hyp{}on\hyp{}observables models, panel data, and regression discontinuity designs.
+These estimators were mainly proposed as intermediate quantities to obtain the QTE, but instead of (or in addition to) calculating the QTE, we can feed them into our bounds to derive additional, interpretable insights on heterogeneity.
+The Stata program to compute the bounds from the RCT data (with monotone compliance) is available at an \href{https://github.com/jcao0/subgroup-treatment-effects}{author's website}.

-There is enormous literature on (partial) identification of various heterogeneity in program evaluation.
-Close to our paper are \citet{hsc1997} and \citet{t2012}. \citet{hsc1997} discussed bounds on the proportion of winners and the distribution of treatment effects and investigated how the assumption of rational choice by the participants helps sharpening the bounds. \citet{t2012} derived bounds on positive and absolute treatment effects and the proportion of winners on the entire population.
-A key departure of our analysis is that we consider subgroups that are defined by ranges of the control outcome, which gives a finer picture of who receives how much treatment effects.
+This paper adds to the enormous literature on partial identification of heterogeneity measures in program evaluation.
+The literature is too vast for us to give a comprehensive review, but some papers close to ours include \citet{hsc1997}, \citet{fp2010}, and \citet{t2012}. \citet{hsc1997} discussed bounds on the proportion of winners and the distribution of treatment effects and investigated how the assumption of rational choice by the participants helps reduce uncertainty. \citet{fp2010} gave bounds on the distribution of treatment effects in terms of second\hyp{}order stochastic dominance. \citet{t2012} derived bounds on positive and absolute treatment effects and the proportion of winners on the entire population.
+In contrast, we consider subgroups that are defined by the ranges of control outcome, giving a finer picture on the distribution of the treatment effects. \citet{jls2023} considered robust estimation of partially identified causal effects exploiting information of covariates.
+When we wish to incorporate covariates into estimation, their method provides a convenient way to produce reliable estimators of the bounds.